 Colonial Park Cemetery doesn’t boast the massive oak trees, Spanish moss, and general air of mystery as Bonaventure Cemetery, but it’s worth a few minutes of your time if you happen to stroll past it.
 Ghost tours often start from here.

 You will definitely need a car, along with a good sense of direction, for the “main event” that is Bonaventure Cemetery.
-Located in a leafy residential district in east Savannah, there are Bonaventure tour booking agencies that you can park at for a guided tour.
+Located in a leafy residential district in east Savannah, there are Bonaventure tour booking agencies that you can park your car at and sign up for a guided tour.
 Barring that, you can hire a golf cart and driver just inside the cemetery gates.
-Barring that, you can do what I did, grab a free map from the main office inside the gates, and walk around at your leisure.
+Barring that, you can do what I did, which is to grab a free map from the main office inside the gates and walk around at your leisure.
 Bring water.

 The benefit of not having a guide is getting to take as much time as I want; a lot can be said for quiet contemplation in a place such as this.
 The downside is that time passes quickly and that you have to read about those interred yourself.